osama96gh/Easy-Diagram-AI/frontend/specification.md

 ### 2.3 Data Flow

-1. User enters mermaid code in the editor
+1. User enters mermaid code in the editor (left panel)
 2. The code is passed to the mermaid.js renderer
-3. The rendered diagram is displayed to the user
+3. The rendered diagram is displayed to the user (right panel)
-4. User enters a natural language request in the AI Assistant
+4. User enters a natural language command in the Chat Box (bottom panel)
-5. Frontend sends the current diagram code and request to the backend API
+5. Frontend sends the current diagram code and command to the backend API
 6. Backend processes the request using LangChain and Anthropic Claude
 7. Backend returns the updated mermaid code to the frontend
 8. Frontend updates the code editor with the new code